MedicinesFAQ

-Filanesib Uses, Dosage, Side Effects, Food Interaction and all others data.
+Filanesib Uses, Dosage, Side Effects and more

 Filanesib is a potent Kinesin Spindle Protein (KSP) inhibitor that caused marked tumor regression in preclinical models of human solid tumors and human leukemias, often leading to durable responses.